 Network of National Offices

-One of the key benefits to hiring a national firm is their network of national offices.
-If you are a company who needs real estate in multiple markets, national firms can provide near instant access to the firm’s team in any market.
+One of the key benefits of hiring a national firm is its network of national offices.
+If you are a company that needs real estate in multiple markets, national firms can provide near-instant access to the firm’s team in any market.

-These firms’ national networks can also be beneficial when you need a national rolodex.
-This can prove useful on things like investment sales listings and sources of equity.
-Most national firms have access to robust databases of investors across the United States that can get your property in front of a wide array of potential buyers.
+These firms’ national networks can also be beneficial when you need a national Rolodex.
+This can prove useful on things like commercial real estate investment sales listings and sources of equity.
+Most national firms have access to robust databases of commercial real estate investors across the United States that can get your property in front of a wide array of potential buyers.

 Access to Macroeconomic Trends & Research

-Most national firms have invested in providing their brokers, property managers and clients with market research.
+Most national firms provide their brokers, property managers, and clients with market research.
 They often have research platforms dedicated to identifying trends and using data to provide macromarket insights.

 Some national firms also have local research teams as well, which can provide more microeconomic information.

-Advantages to Working with a Local Commercial Real Estate Firm
+Advantages of Working with a Local Commercial Real Estate Firm

 Ability to be Nimble

 With executives sitting just an office away, local/regional firms are able to be nimbler than national firms, pivoting more quickly to respond when needed.